Atlanta Nursing Home Abuse Lawyer

 In Georgia, residents of long-term care facilities are given specific rights.
 These rights are codified and enumerated at O.C.G.A. § 31-8-133, 42 CFR § 483.75(b), and GA ADC 290-5-35.

-As an injury attorney practicing in the Buckhead / metropolitan Atlanta area, I have been asked to review many cases where residents of nursing homes in Georgia have fallen and been injured or even killed.
+As a nursing home abuse lawyer practicing in the Atlanta area, I have been asked to review many cases where residents of nursing homes in Georgia have fallen and been injured or even killed.
 Often, the families of the injured nursing home residents want to know why their loved one fell.
-Our office has sent numerous “fall cases” to experts for reviews and there seem to be a few consistent themes.
+Our Atlanta nursing home abuse attorneys have sent numerous “fall cases” to experts for reviews and there seem to be a few consistent themes.
 I wanted to write this blog for a few reasons.
 First, I want to identify what I perceive to be the most common causes of nursing home fall injuries and then offer a few solutions so that your loved one doesn’t become a statistic.

 First, nursing homes cater to elderly, sick, and often frail individuals.
 Not surprisingly, these people are very prone to falls.
 Falling is a leading cause of injury and death for geriatric people.
 Sometimes, to put it bluntly, people just fall.
 The CDC has an excellent overview of the widespread problem of elderly individuals suffering falls.
 There is not always negligence by the nursing home.
 However, while no one expects the nursing home to provide twenty-four hour, constant observation, there are things a nursing home staff can do in order to minimize the risk of a fall.
 Our office has frequently seen preventable falls because nursing homes are understaffed, the employees are undertrained, or the nursing home staff is simply inattentive.